magento/architecture/design-documents/add-scope-to-cms-pages.md

 When an existing page is loaded it will default to the "All Store Views" scope.
 When the user selects a new store scope the system will attempt to load the content matching the current `page_id` and selected `store_id`.
 If none exists, it will fallback to the "All Store Views" data.
 If changes are made and saved, new entries will be created in the EAV tables for the selected `store_id`.

 #### Scenario: Deleting a page
-Delete a page deletes all content associated with it for all store views.
+Deleting a page deletes all content associated with it for all store views.

 #### Scenario: Duplicating a page
 When the user opens a CMS page and selects "Save and Duplicate", any changes made will be saved and the page will be duplicated, along with all of the store-specific content.
 The new page will be (globally) disabled by default, as it currently functions.